lucadibello/zerotrust-your-home/README.md

 To ensure data integrity in case of disasters such as hardware failures or physical damage, a robust backup solution has been implemented to periodically backup critical data stored in the system.

-The use of a cloud storage solution like Amazon S3 (the one supported by default) is recommended as it provides a cheap and reliable solution to archive backups without incurring in disk capacity issues.
+The use of a cloud storage solution like Amazon S3 (the one configured by default) is recommended as it provides a cheap and reliable solution to archive backups without incurring in disk capacity issues.
+It is important to highlight that the user can easily configure the backup solution to use a different cloud storage provider (i.e., Google Cloud Storage, Azure Blob Storage, etc.) or a local storage solution (i.e., NAS, external hard drive, etc.) (read official documentation [here](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html)).

 The following image illustrates the architecture of the backup and restore suite.